 “The atmosphere, the fast-moving nature of it, I think it has a lot of appeal.
-There is a lot of individual moments within the game, as opposed to the purest sense of the game.”
+There is a lot of individual moments within the game, as opposed to the purest sense of the game,” Friday said.

 All the signs are positive for RugbyX and if placed and pushed correctly it may revolutionise rugby.
-For now, Ryan will be looking to grow RugbyX and rugby and perhaps a RugbyX part 2.
+For now, Ryan will be looking to grow rugby, RugbyX, and perhaps a RugbyX part 2.